|

 The Best of Sherlock Holmes |

-Sir Arthur Conan Doyle wrote The Hound of the Baskervilles in 1901 and the story first appeared in The Strand Magazine from August 1901 to April 1902.
-George Newnes published the first English book edition in March 1902 and McClure, Philips & Co. produced the first American edition in April 1902.
+Sir Arthur Conan Doyle wrote The Hound of the Baskervilles in 1901, and the story first appeared in The Strand Magazine from August 1901 to April 1902.
+George Newnes published the first English book edition in March 1902.
+McClure, Philips & Co. produced the first American edition in April 1902.

 Conan Doyle's handwritten manuscript was broken up as part of a publicity campaign for the American publication of the book in 1902.
+Estimated to comprise approximately 185 pages originally, most of the manuscript is almost certainly lost, with only 37 leaves reported to still exist and the majority of those held by institutions.
 The only complete chapter known to exist resides at the New York Public Library.
-Various reports provide some information on a few other individual leaves, but most of the manuscript is unrecorded and could be lost forever.

-This census identifies 35 manuscript pages.
-Libraries hold 25 pages in their archives or special collections.
-Private collectors have 6 pages.
-The location of 4 recorded pages (H5, H6, H27, and H33) is unknown.
+This census identifies 37 manuscript pages.
+Libraries hold 24 pages in their archives or special collections.
+Private collectors have 9 pages.
+The location of 4 recorded pages (H6, H31, H33, and H36) is unknown, including a leaf reported as stolen.
 Please contact me if you have information on any leaf.

 All owners have been confirmed through direct contact and/or public documents unless noted.
 Some private owners may prefer to remain anonymous.
 I respect their requests and will not identify them.